LiamDrew/Messages/README.md

  At this point, clients will be able to connect to the server and chat with each other.

  #### Testing
   This program features a comprehensive unit test suite implemented in a bash shell script.
-This script
+This script will run 23 tests using test clients to verify the functionality of the server.
+Here is the format of this test suite:
  ______________________________________
 Test 1: Sending a simple message back and forth
 <span style="color: lightgreen">Test 1 Passed</span>